Carne (1991 film): Production

 The film was produced through Gaspar Noé and his girlfriend Lucile Hadžihalilović's company Les Cinémas de la Zone.
 It was shot in 16 mm CinemaScope which was blown up to 35 mm.
-An instrumental version the song "Ahwak", composed by the 20th-century Egyptian singer and composer Mohammed Abdel Wahab and originally sung by the Egyptian singer and actor Abdel Halim Hafez, plays when the halal butchery is first shown in the film.
+An instrumental version of the song "Ahwak", composed by the 20th-century Egyptian singer and composer Mohammed Abdel Wahab and originally sung by the Egyptian singer and actor Abdel Halim Hafez, plays when the halal butchery is first shown in the film.

 Blandine Lenoir said she was 15 at the time of filming.

 Release

 The film premiered in the short film section of the 1991 International Critics' Week in Cannes.
 It won the top prize in its section, as well as the Georges Sadoul Prize and the Prix Très Special.
 Carne was eventually given a theatrical release in France and started a trend of theatrical distribution for films with similar length.

 References in other media

 Johnny Weeks describes the beginning of the film Carne in "Hard Cases", the fourth episode of the second season of the TV series The Wire.